 The SAC meets monthly when school is in session and is led by the principal.
-All regular and special meetings of the SAC are posted in the main office and open to the public.
+All regular and special meetings of the SAC are posted at least forty-eight hours in advance of the meeting in the main office and open to the public.
 The SAC shall be composed in the following manner to ensure parity:

-• Half of the SAC members shall consist of the principal, classroom teachers (selected by the teachers at the Charter School), and other school personnel (selected by other school personnel at the Charter School).
-Classroom teachers shall make up the majority of this group.

-• The remaining half of the SAC members shall consist of equal numbers of Charter School students (selected by the Charter School's Student Council) and Charter School parents, or other community members as selected by the Charter School's parents.
+- Half of the SAC members shall consist of the principal, classroom teachers (selected by the teachers at the Charter School), and other school personnel (selected by other school personnel at the Charter School).
+Classroom teachers shall make up the majority of this group. - The remaining half of the SAC members shall consist of equal numbers of Charter School students (selected by the Charter School's Student Council) and Charter School parents, or other community members as selected by the Charter School's parents.